-0 1 source Connection string to the source Postgres instance.
+source Connection string to the source Postgres instance.
 See the Postgres documentation for connection strings for the details.
-In short both the quoted form "host=dbname=" and the URI form postgres://user@host:5432/dbname are supported. target Connection string to the target Postgres instance. dir During its normal operations pgcopydb creates a lot of temporary files to track sub-processes progress.
+In short both the quoted form "host= dbname=" and the URI form postgres://user@host:5432/dbname are supported. target Connection string to the target Postgres instance. dir During its normal operations pgcopydb creates a lot of temporary files to track subprocesses progress.
 Temporary files are created in the directory location given by this option, or defaults to \${TMPDIR}/pgcopydb when the environment variable is set, or then to /tmp/pgcopydb.
 Change Data Capture files are stored in the cdc sub-directory of thedir option when provided, otherwise see XDG_DATA_HOME environment variable below. restart When running the pgcopydb command again, if the work directory already contains information from a previous run, then the command refuses to proceed and delete information that might be used for diagnostics and forensics.
 In that case, therestart option can be used to allow pgcopydb to delete traces from a previous run. resume When the pgcopydb command was terminated before completion, either by an interrupt signal (such as C-c or SIGTERM) or because it crashed, it is possible to resume the database migration.
-To be able to resume a streaming operation in a consistent way, all that's required is re-using the same replication slot as in previous run(s). slot-name Logical replication slot to use.
-At the moment pgcopydb doesn't know how to create the logical replication slot itself.
-The slot should be created within the same transaction snapshot as the initial data copy.
-Must be using the wal2json output plugin, available with format-version 2. endpos Logical replication target LSN to use.
-Automatically stop replication and exit with normal exit status 0 when receiving reaches the specified LSN.
-If there's a record with LSN exactly equal to lsn, the record will be output.
+To be able to resume a streaming operation in a consistent way, all that's required is re-using the same replication slot as in previous run(s). plugin Logical decoding output plugin to use.
+The default is test_decoding which ships with Postgres core itself, so is probably already available on your source server.
+It is possible to use wal2json instead.
+The support for wal2json is mostly historical in pgcopydb, it should not make a user visible difference whether you use the default test_decoding or wal2json. slot-name Logical decoding slot name to use.